Below, we answer some frequently asked questions about personal injury claims.

 Negligence is conduct that falls below the standards of care established by law for the protection of others against unreasonable risk of harm.

 Every state has certain time limits, called “statute of limitations” that govern the period during which you must file a personal injury lawsuit.
-Florida requires that you file a claim within 4 years of the injury.
-The time limit is 2 years for medical malpractice cases.
+Florida requires that you file a claim within 2 years of the injury.
+The time limit is also 2 years for medical malpractice cases.

 This depends on the severity of the accident and the amount of parties involved.
 Your personal injury lawyer can give you a better timeline depending on if settlement or trial is most favorable.